Technical Reference for Cryptographic Controls Used in Configuration Manager

 |The self-signed management certificate is for testing purposes only and not for use on production networks.|

 Clients do not require a client PKI certificate to use cloud-based distribution points; they authenticate to the management by using either a self-signed certificate or a client PKI certificate.
 The management point then issues a Configuration Manager access token to the client, which the client presents to the cloud-based distribution point.
 The token is valid for 8 hours.

-When Windows Intune enrolls mobile devices, you can manage these mobile devices in Configuration Manager by creating a Windows Intune connector.
-The connector uses a PKI certificate with client authentication capability to authenticate Configuration Manager to Windows Intune and to transfer all information between them by using SSL.
+When Microsoft Intune enrolls mobile devices, you can manage these mobile devices in Configuration Manager by creating a connector.
+The connector uses a PKI certificate with client authentication capability to authenticate Configuration Manager to Microsoft Intune and to transfer all information between them by using SSL.
 The certificate key size is 2048 bits and uses the SHA-1 hash algorithm.

 When you install the connector, a signing certificate is created and stored on the site server for sideloading keys, and an encryption certificate is created and stored on the certificate registration point to encrypt the Simple Certificate Enrollment Protocol (SCEP) challenge.
 These certificates also have a key size of 2048 bits and use the SHA-1 hash algorithm.

-These PKI certificates are automatically requested, generated, and installed by Windows Intune.
+These PKI certificates are automatically requested, generated, and installed by Microsoft Intune.